Daily Prayer from the Anglican Prayer Book for Australia

 Humbly we Pray – LORD hear our prayer

-The Diocese of Perth:
+The Diocese of Gippsland:

 The Parish of Hamilton: